nitishsekar/ase19/hw/8/README.md

 (a) Trees.md for the print out of the trees from (a) above.
 (b) resultantGlobalLearningDT.md for the print out of the tree from (b) above.

 The output for the domination predicate test is in rowBestRest.md.
 To generate similar output, run ```TestDominate.java```
+You should run ```TestRP.java``` to perform Local Learning, and generate the corresponding cluster datasets and decision trees.
+You should run ```TestGlobalLearning.java``` to perform Global Learning for part 6.